patzinak/coursera-capstone-project/report.md

 * [Foursquare Places API][6] can be used to retrieve the number of nearby restaurants, bars, and hotels within a given radius from a given resort location.
+The number of nearby venues will be used as a measure of the resort off-mountain infrastructure attractivness.

 ## References
 1. [Why Skiing Is a Ridiculously Good Workout][1]